FabrizioPuzzo/CarND-Behavioral-Cloning-P4/README.md

 **Behavioral Cloning Project**

-The objective of this project is to teach the computer to drive car on the basis of data collected in simulator provided by Udacity.
-Concepts of Deep Learning and Convolutional Neural Networks are used to teach the computer to drive car autonomously.
+The objective of this project is to teach a neural network to drive a car on the basis of data collected in a simulator provided by Udacity.
+Concepts of deep learning and convolutional neural networks are used to drive car autonomously.

-Image-Data is collected using the Udacity Simulator.
-This data consists of images captured by 3 dashboard cams center, left and right and the corresponding steering angle, throttle, brake and speed.
-This dataset is used to train a neural network.
+Imagedata is collected using the Udacity Simulator.
+This data consists of images captured by 3 dashboard cameras (center, left and right) and the corresponding steering angle, throttle, brake and speed.
+This dataset is used to train the neural network.

 The steps undertaken to complete this project are the following:
 * Use the simulator to collect data of good driving behavior